JMB-Scripts/SAXS-Swing-sortout/README.md

 # Swing-sortout
-To sort out the output from SEC-SAXS experiment collected on Swing beamline at Soleil synchrotron
+To sort out the output from SEC-SAXS experiment collected on Swing beamline at Soleil synchrotron.
+Usually, Foxtrot save all files in the same folder, this script allows you to sort the files into the a designated folder.
 ## Goal
 For Users of the Swing Beamline at Soleil synchrotron.
 Foxtrot generate all files in a single directories where you find buffer frames, unsubtracted elution frames, subtracted elution frames, and average frames.